isomerpages/moe-fairfieldsec/_prospective-students/Direct School Admission/Overview.md

 **2) Outcomes of DSA-Sec Applications**
 *   Applicants will know the outcome of their applications via letters/email.
+*   Selected students will receive DSA-Sec offers directly from schools by Monday, 11 September 2023.

 **3) Submission of School Preference**
 *   **Information will be provided at a later date but it is tentatively in late October.**<br>